TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Items.md

 # Magic and Technology

 A number of abilities and effects specifically target equipment that utilizes technology or magic.
-All weapons and [[Armor]] are assumed to be technological in nature unless they have the [[Special Properties, Weapons#Analog|Analog]] special property.
-Other equipment is listed as being magic, technological, or a hybrid of both (making it subject to effects that target either kind of item). [[Armor Upgrades]] and [[Weapon Fusions]] note whether they are magic, technological, or a hybrid.
+All weapons and [[Armor]] are assumed to be technological in nature unless they have the analog special property (see page 180).
+Other equipment is listed as being magic, technological, or a hybrid of both (making it subject to effects that target either kind of item). [[Armor]] upgrades (see page 204) and [[Weapon Fusions]] (see page 191) note whether they are magic, technological, or a hybrid.
 If a magic fusion or upgrade is added to a technological item, that item becomes a hybrid item.